erikalena/Manifold-Sculpting/README.md

 ## Results

-The very nice thing about manifold sculpting algorithm is that we can observe what is going on, stopping our algorithm at whatever point we desire and looking at partial results, in order to obtain a awesome unrolling of Swiss Roll.
+The very nice thing about manifold sculpting algorithm is that we can observe what is going on, stopping our algorithm at whatever point we desire and looking at partial results, in order to obtain an awesome unrolling of Swiss Roll.

 ![](src_code/images/animation.gif)